terminationshock/lisst/README.md

 # lisst

-This tool displays the output of a program as an interactive list allowing you to launch another command with input from lines of interest.
+This tool displays the output of a program as an interactive list allowing you to launch another command for a selected line of interest.

 ## Usage